mebrunet/softap-setup-page/README.md

 ## Updates

+- 2015/08/24 - Everything is working when built against v0.4.4 and develop.
+The page can now be served from the Photon and/or an external host. i.e. CORS issues have been resolved.

 - 2015/08/20 - Published first working prototype version! (yay) But it only seems to work with Photon firmware branch photon_043 right now... not sure why it won't work with develop.

 ## Description